-This year's bipartisan state budget - the first budget approved by state lawmakers since 2017 - continued the trend of enhancing North Carolina's competitiveness by enacting even more NC Chamber-backed pro-growth priorities.
+Many of the reforms achieved this biennium were passed with bipartisan support, including the state budget.
+2021 marked the first budget approved by state lawmakers to become law since 2018.
+It continued the trend of enhancing North Carolina's competitiveness by enacting even more NC Chamber-backed pro-growth priorities.
 The budget's balanced approach to taxing and spending earned acclaim from leading business publications like the Wall Street Journal, whose editorial board praised North Carolina for wisely taking a multibillion-dollar surplus and returning a sizeable amount back to our citizens and job creators in the form of reduced tax burdens.

-The 2021 budget also advanced additional NC Chamber priorities, including targeted investments to support 21st century infrastructure modernizations.
+The 2021 budget also advanced additional NC Chamber priorities, including targeted investments to support 21st-century infrastructure modernizations.